 It’s also not “wrong” to refuse to spend money either.
 After all, your job is supposed to pay you!
 A doctor doesn’t spend money on gauze and bandaids for his patients, so why should teachers?
 Are we enabling schools to underfund education if we do it?
 We could be called enablers, I fear.
 Besides that, at a certain point, spending money on classroom supplies will impact your financial goals.
 Maybe your children’s college funds are lagging, you couldn’t take a vacation, or you are not saving enough for retirement or other long-term goals.

-I will note it’s really important that a department looks at this as a big-picture scenario.
+I will note that it’s really important that a department considers this as a big-picture scenario.
 There is nothing worse than seeing one art teacher whose students have so much more than another teacher; it creates inequity where there should be none.

 When Your School Chronically Underfunds the Arts

-If your school does not fund art- and you may be surprised to know there are art teachers with absolutely no budget- you should seek another job.
-Let me repeat: if your school does not fund or chronically underfunds the arts, you can and should look for a new job, and it’s not wrong to let them know in your resignation letter that underfunding was an important factor in your decision.
+If your school does not fund art- and you may be surprised that there are art teachers with no budget- you should seek another job.
+Let me repeat: if your school does not fund or chronically underfunds the arts, you can and should look for a new job, and it’s not wrong to let them know in your resignation letter that underfunding was an essential factor in your decision.

 How to Reign in Your Classroom Purchases